krmax44/davinci-lineage-microg/README.md

 Official 17.1 builds are available.
 See https://download.lineage.microg.org/davinci/.

-Under [Releases](https://github.com/krmax44/davinci-lineage-microg/releases), you can find unofficial LineageOS 18.1 builds that come with MicroG and F-Droid built-in.
+Under [Releases](https://github.com/krmax44/davinci-lineage-microg/releases), you can find unofficial LineageOS 18.1 and 19.1 builds that come with MicroG and F-Droid built-in.
 If you don't know what MicroG is, you probably want to use the default LineageOS builds.

 ## Installation